keras-team/keras-io/guides/md/preprocessing_layers.md

 Note that when training such a model, for best performance, you should always use the `TextVectorization` layer as part of the input pipeline.

-### Encoding text as a dense matrix of ngrams with multi-hot encoding
+### Encoding text as a dense matrix of N-grams with multi-hot encoding

 This is how you should preprocess text to be passed to a `Dense` layer.